slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"The measure of wisdom is how calm you are when facing any given situation." (...)
 "Knowledge is discovered colectively.
 Wisdom is rediscovered individually."
 -- Naval Ravikant*

+> *"The art of being wise is knowing what to overlook."
+-- William James*

+> *"To attain knowledge, add things everyday.
+To attain wisdom, remove things everyday."
+-- Lao Tzu*

+> *"Information is not knowledge."
+-- Albert Einstein*